-These stones represented that all the names of God’s Special Treasure (i.e., His people) and their needs are carried on His shoulders which represents being upheld by His strength.
+These stones represent that all the names of God’s Special Treasure (i.e., His people) and their needs are carried on His shoulders, representing being upheld by His strength.
 (Isaiah 9:6) They demonstrate that all believers, from the latest convert to the mature believer, are equally precious and complete in His sight.
 Also, the names were not simply written on the stones but rather engraved, meaning they can never be removed.
 This means that we are eternally secure in Jesus.
 Hallelujah!

-Blue, purple, and scarlet wool yarn along with white linen thread and pure gold thread of the ephod.
+Blue, purple, scarlet wool yarn, white linen thread, and pure gold thread of the ephod.